 Now that we have a full understanding of the major symptoms of opioid abuse and addiction, we can turn to the most common opioid injuries beyond opioid overdose.
-The fact is, injury from opioid abuse is one of the lesser known but just as risky opioid side effects.
+The fact is, injury from opioid abuse is one of the lesser-known but just as risky opioid side effects.
 Injury from opioid abuse can be both external and external, including everything from broken bones due to risky behavior to lasting brain damage due to repeated overdoses on the drug.

-“I would say at least 75 percent – every three of four patients who comes in after an overdose – has some sort of associated injury, whether it’s a minor injury or major injury from that overdose.
+“I would say at least 75 percent – every three of four patients who come in after an overdose – has some sort of associated injury, whether it’s a minor injury or major injury from that overdose.
 They often believe that they’re just fine and repeat the exact same circumstances that led to the overdose in the first place.
 And they’re definitely prone to repeating the same injuries we just talked about.”

 ~ Dr. Ali Raja, Massachusetts General Hospital

 According to this doctor, overdose itself is only part of the danger when it comes to abusing opiates or prescription opioids.
 Some of the most common opioid injuries include: